skillrepos/adv-rag/labs.md

 Ask: `How can I return a product?`

-Notice the answer is incomplete - not enough context!
+The answer may be ok, or it may be incomplete, without enough context.
 Type `quit` to exit.

 ![Mod](./images/aia-1-49.png?raw=true "Mod")

 <br><br>

 3. Change `max_context_chunks` to `10`, save, and run again with the same question.
-Now there's too much context - it may be confusing or overwhelming.
+Now there may be too much context - it may be confusing or overwhelming.

 ![Mod](./images/aia-1-51.png?raw=true "Mod")